SathyaBhat/sathyabh.at/content/weekly-notes-19-2023/index.md

 * I wrote a travelogue about our Blue Mountains road trip.
 If you haven't read it yet, [give it a read](/2023/05/07/blue-mountains-day-trip-travelogue/) 😊.
 * I had no idea Google I/O was happening this week.
 I used to watch the keynotes religiously 😆 The Verge has a nice 16-minute summary of the keynote.
 Check [it out](https://www.youtube.com/watch?v=XL1w7f5o80A).
     * It's pretty amazing how far generative AI has come since ChatGPT made a splash.
 I've been trying out ChatGPT a lot more, as I have mentioned in my past few posts, and now Bard is open for all as well.
 It will be very interesting to see what new things we'll see.
-* I played some more Diablo 4 this weekend, thanks to the "Server Slam" free beta testing/stress testing weekend.
+* I played some more Diablo IV this weekend, thanks to the "Server Slam" free beta testing/stress testing weekend.
 I tried out a shapeshifting Druid, and it was kinda fun!
 The pulverize skill has very visceral feedback.
-    * Diablo 4 will be released in less than a month, and I look forward to playing the release version!
+    * Diablo IV will be released in less than a month, and I look forward to playing the release version!
 It's been 11 years since the release of Diablo 3, and I had a lot of fun with D3, especially with the Reaper of Souls expansion and the Diablo 3 Seasons.
-    * I managed to [defeat Ashava, the Pestilent](https://www.twitch.tv/videos/1819581789) - a world boss in the upcoming Diablo 4.
+    * I managed to [defeat Ashava, the Pestilent](https://www.twitch.tv/videos/1819581789) - a world boss in the upcoming Diablo IV.
 Well, to be more clear, it was less "I" and more the group.
 Being a melee character, my character pretty much kept getting wrecked.
 It was the first time I took on Ashava, and I'll try taking on Ashava again if possible.
 If not, I'll just wait for the release.
-    * On that note, I must admit Diablo 4 has some really amazing music.
+    * On that note, I must admit Diablo IV has some really amazing music.
 I have spent many minutes just sitting idle and listening to the music because it is so good.
 Some screenshots below.

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "diablo4-1.jpg" "Lilith" "Weekly Notes" >}}
     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "diablo4-2.jpg" "Playing my Druid" "Weekly Notes" >}}